USA

 Interval Identification

-Ryan taught Mike about 1 month ago
+Ryan taught Mike 4 months ago

 Ryan Krause and Michael Cole had a piano lesson where they worked on scales, arpeggios, Hannon exercises, and the piece "Morning Greeting."
 Ryan provided feedback on Michael's technique, focusing on evenness, control, and memorization strategies.
 Michael was assigned specific practice tasks for the week, including accent exercises for scales and chunking for memorizing "Morning Greeting."